nathmota/funda-analysis/docs/index.md

 [Funda](https://www.funda.nl/) is a Dutch platform established over 20 years ago.
 According to their website, Funda is the largest platform connecting supply and demand in the real estate market of the Netherlands, with over 4 million unique visitors per month and hosting around 97% of the Dutch housing market.

-According Funda's Terms and Conditions, scraping its website is only allowed for personal use, which means that any commercial use is prohibited.
+According Funda's Terms and Conditions, scraping its website is only allowed for personal use.

 ## Collecting the Data